 4355 Bonita Road

 Established as a Bonitafest community function in 1987, Bonita Museum is the perfect place to learn about the history of the Sweetwater Valley.
 Known for its changing cultural exhibits and events, the museum and cultural center reveal Bonita's past through historical artifacts, including relics from Native Americans who inhabited the area as well as a fossil footprint of the infamous Proctor Valley Monster.

 Located on Palm Avenue between Seacoast Drive and Third Street

 This outdoor museum commemorates Imperial Beach's surfing history.
 The museum honors 25 prominent shapers including nine local shapers, and the surfboards represent a span from ancient time to 1985.
 The lineup begins at 3rd Street and ends at Seacoast Drive, where you will be at the beach ready to surf the waves.

 10 Evergreen, on Seacoast Drive between Evergreen Avenue and Elder Avenue

-The original pier was built in 1909 at 500 feet long and lasted until 1949 when storms brought it down.
-A new 1,200-foot pier opened in 1963, but as fate would have it, the pier was destroyed in the 1980s from bad weather and a concession that caught fire.
-The current pier was opened in 1989 and it stands today as the southernmost pier in California that extends 1,491 feet out into the Pacific Ocean.
+The original pier, built in 1909 was 500-hundred-feet long, lasted until 1949 when storms brought it down.
+A new 1,200-foot pier opened in 1963, but as fate would have it, that pier was destroyed in the 1980s from bad weather and a concession that caught fire.
+The current pier opened in 1989 and stands today as the southernmost pier in California, extending 1,491 feet out into the Pacific Ocean.